Aanshi22/Subqueries_and_Nested_Queries_06/README.md

 ---

 ## Key Concepts
--- Subqueries
+## Subqueries
 - Queries within queries
-    - Used for filtering, aggregation, and row selection -- Scalar Subqueries
+- Used for filtering, aggregation, and row selection
+## Scalar Subqueries
 - Returns a single value
-    - Typically used inside SELECT or as a comparison -- Correlated Subqueries
+- Typically used inside SELECT or as a comparison
+## Correlated Subqueries
 - Inner query depends on outer query
 - Often used with EXISTS

--- Derived Tables
+## Derived Tables
 - Subquery used in the FROM clause
 - Acts like a temporary table

-## Sample SQL Snippets
+## Sample SQL
 ### Scalar Subquery (SELECT clause)
 sql
 `` SELECT